 Made up of some of the Boston area’s most talented and active musicians, the Redline Brass Quintet is quickly growing to be one of the most exciting groups to see on stage and in the classroom.

 A collection of unique personalities with sensitive musicianship, the Redline Brass met while diligently studying at the New England Conservatory of Music.
-Inspired to continue rewarding musical experiences together, the group accepted a fellowship in Community Outreach at the Longy School of Music in Cambridge, Massachusetts.
-There, they trained rigorously with former Empire Brass (and BSO) Trombonist, Norman Bolter and earned an Artist Diploma for their contribution to the Longy community.
+Inspired to continue rewarding musical experiences together, the group accepted a fellowship in the Community Outreach program at the Longy School of Music in Cambridge, Massachusetts.
+There, they trained rigorously with former Empire Brass (and Boston Symphony) Trombonist, Norman Bolter and earned an Artist Diploma for their contribution to the Longy community.
 In recognition of their “skill and artistry in engaging audiences of all ages and contexts”, RBQ was awarded the first President’s Award for Excellence in Teaching Artistry from the Longy School of Music (of Bard College).

 Redline seeks to bring artful performances that incorporate an element of active engagement to a wide range of audiences.
 In our performances and workshops, we strive to demonstrate that all great music, no matter the style or when it was written, can be relevant and interesting to any audience.
 In addition, we aim to further the medium of brass quintet though the commissioning and performance of new works.